mauretee/telegram_bot_expenses/README.md

 # telegram_bot_expenses

-# A simple telegram bot to manage expenses.
-The current version of the bot is running on Heroku and can be accessed by the link: [https://t.me/mjldarwinbot](https://t.me/mjldarwinbot)

 # How to use the bot
-Send the command `/start` to the bot to start using it.
-Then start sending messages to the bot with the following format:
+Send the command `/start` to the bot to start using it after taht send the command /addMe to add yourself to the database.

 ```
   Pizza 20 bucks
 ```